arielf/speedtests/Comcast.md

 My Download speed is now around ~300 Mbps vs. multiple data-centers.

 Upload speeds improved a bit too but remain abysmal.
-Old speed: ~2.5Mbps, new speed: ~3.2Mbps.
+Old speed: ~2.5 Mbps, new speed: ~3.2 Mbps.

 ![2020-05 Blast-Pro+ updated speedtests chart](speedtests.2020-05.png)

-Wondering if I should try upgrading to the fastest (Gigabit) tier plan.
+Wondering if I should try upgrading to the fastest (Gigabit) tier plan, and if I do, by how much will my upload speed improve.

 ## References: